 However, for email marketing, there is a crucial difference – you don’t have to pay for a larger audience.
 If you want a display ad or a social media ad to be seen by more people then you generally need to pay more.
 With email marketing, the size of your audience is already set.

 Sure you can run lead gen campaigns to increase the size of your email marketing list.
 However, audiences for emails are limited by list size, whereas for ads (of all stripes) the total audience is essentially unlimited.
 This makes the fundamental nature of email marketing significantly different.
 Instead of working towards finding an engaged audience, it is working towards further engaging your current audience.

 So instead of a brute force calculation like CTR, you get the finesse of CTOR.
 Instead of saying “I spent X dollars, how many clicks did that get me”, email marketers say “I wrote X message, how many people did that resonate with”.

 Clicks out of what?

-Now that we’ve covered why CTOR is functionally different to CTR, let’s take a look at how it is technically different.
+Now that we’ve covered why CTOR is functionally different from CTR, let’s look at how it is technically different.

 CTR is the number of clicks as a percentage of the number of times an ad or link was loaded.
 This is very different to CTOR, which is the percentage of people who clicked out of the number of times an email was opened.